tudelft-cda-lab/FlexFringe/source/active_learning/readme.md

   4. Memory: Some sort of cache or other utility structures that store history and the databases to query from.
 Contains the observation tables as well.
   5. System under learning: This is an abstraction of the system.
 It potentially needs to be implemented for your use case.
 We provide abstract base class.
   6. Counterexample strategies: This is what you think it is.
+  7. Databases: Here we provide the database, mainly in conjunction with streaming, not for standalone active learning algorithms.
-  7. Util: Here we do some typedefs and some shared variables that a reasonable number of algorithms will use.
+  8. Util: Here we do some typedefs and some shared variables that a reasonable number of algorithms will use.

 We use Umbrello to open the class diagram. **Note:** Not maintained at the moment